bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 {
 	atomic_int_least64_t offset;
 	atomic_uint_least64_t timeChanged;
-	atomic_uint_least64_t timeUploaded;
+	atomic_uint_least64_t uploads;
 	atomic_char bitfield[40];
 } cow_block_metadata_t;
 ```
 Each `cow_block_metadata_t` contains a 40 byte so 320 bit bitfield.
 The bitfield indicates whether the corresponding dnbd3 block contains data or not.
 For e.g. if the bitfield starts with 01.., the first 4096 contains not data and the next 4096 contain data.
 So each `cow_block_metadata_t` stores the metadata  of up to 320*4096 byte if all bits are set to 1.
 The offset is the offset where in the data file is the corresponding data stored.
-The timeChanged property contains the unix when the block was last modified, and the timeUploaded property contains the unix time when the block was last uploaded.
-It's 0 if the block was never uploaded.
+The timeChanged property contains the unix when the block was last modified.
+It's 0 if it was never modified or if the last changes are already uploaded.

 The L2 arrays and `cow_block_metadata_t` are sorted to original Offsets.
 So the first L1 pointer, thus the first L2 array, addresses the first 1024 * 320 * 4096 Bytes (L2Size * bitfieldsize * DNBD3Blocksize) of Data and so on.